 I had never seen such an error before in my life.
-So, I google but nothing appeared to be up to date or relevant to my situation.
+So, I Googled it, but nothing appeared to be up to date or relevant to my situation.

-Well, when in doubt and with all my experience working in WordPress, I did the next best move: disabling plugins one at a time.
+When in doubt and with all my experience working in WordPress, I made the next best move: disabling plugins one at a time.

-Often times, when websites run 5 or more WordPress plugins and plugins are not updated regularly, then there is a high chance that WordPress plugins may be in conflict with one another, if not WordPress in general.
+Oftentimes, when websites run 5 or more WordPress plugins and plugins are not updated regularly, there is a high chance that WordPress plugins may conflict with one another, if not WordPress in general.

-This customer had 28 WordPress plugins installed with 20 active.
-I always advice customers to delete deactivated WordPress plugins when not using them to keep conflicts from occurring.
+This customer had 28 WordPress plugins installed, with 20 active.
+I always advise customers to delete deactivated WordPress plugins when not using them to keep conflicts from occurring.

-Nevertheless, I reviewed each plugin before I started blindly disabling in hopes of remedying the error.
+Nevertheless, I reviewed each plugin before I started blindly disabling it in hopes of remedying the error.

-One of the many things I’ve learned managing hundreds of WordPress websites over the years, whether at WPEngine, GoDaddy, Bluehost, or Hostgator, is always start with troubleshooting security or cache plugins.
+One of the many things I’ve learned managing hundreds of WordPress websites over the years, whether at WPEngine, GoDaddy, Bluehost, or Hostgator, is always starting with troubleshooting security or cache plugins.

-After I updating the WP Super Cache plugin and clearing all cached pages, I tried loading the website with no success.
+After I updated the WP Super Cache plugin and cleared all cached pages, I tried loading the website with no success.